Portrayal of women in film noir

-The depictions of women in film noir come in a range of archetypes and stock characters, including the alluring femme fatale.
-A femme fatale (/ˌfæm fəˈtɑːl/ or /ˌfɛm fəˈtɑːl/; /fr/, literally "lethal woman"), is a prevalent and indicating theme to the style of film noir.
+The depictions of women in film noir come in a range of archetypes and stock characters, including the femme fatale.
+A femme fatale (/ˌfæm fəˈtɑːl/ or /ˌfɛm fəˈtɑːl/; /fr/), translated to "lethal woman", is a prevalent and indicative theme among the film noir style.

 The portrayal of women in film noir, and more specifically the term “femme fatale”, has been a topic of intrigue and fascination for decades.
 The subgenre of film has captivated audiences with its dark and enigmatic depiction of women, often casting them as seductive, cunning, and morally ambiguous characters.
 She is typically characterized by her intelligence and wit, making her an intriguing figure in cinema.
 The official term, “femme fatale”, is French for “fatal woman,” signifying the perilous nature of her character.